 Benefits of Federal Student Loans

 First off, you won’t be responsible for making student loan payments while you are actively enrolled in school.
 Your repayment will typically begin after you graduate, leave school, or are enrolled less than half-time.
-Interest rates on federal student loans made after July 1, 2006 are fixed and are typically lower than interest rates on private student loans.

-And depending on the type of federal loans you have, the interest you pay could be tax-deductible.
-Aside from Direct PLUS Loans, credit history doesn’t factor into a federal loan application.
 When it comes to federal student loan repayment, there are several options to choose from, including several income-driven repayment plans.

-And if you run into difficulty repaying your federal student loans after graduation or when you drop below half-time enrollment, there are deferment and forbearance options available.
+If you run into difficulty repaying your federal student loans after graduation, or if you drop below half-time enrollment, deferment and forbearance options are available.
 These programs allow qualifying borrowers to temporarily pause payments on their loans should they run into financial issues — but interest may still accrue.
 The loan type will inform whether a borrower qualifies for deferment or forbearance.
+Borrowers can contact their student loan servicer for more information on these programs.

 Qualifying borrowers can also enroll in certain forgiveness programs, such as Public Service Loan Forgiveness (PSLF).
 These programs have strict requirements, so borrowers who are pursuing forgiveness should review program details closely.

-Federal Student Loans Pros and Cons
+Federal Student Loan Pros and Cons

 Here is a recap of some of the pros and cons of federal student loans.

-Aside from PLUS Loans, borrowing a federal student does not require a credit check. | Federal borrowing limits may mean that students aren’t able to borrow enough funds to pay for college. |
+Federal student loans do not require a credit check, except for PLUS Loans.
+Federal borrowing limits may mean that students aren’t able to borrow enough funds to cover their entire cost of attendance.

-Undergraduate students may be eligible to borrow Direct Subsidized student loans.
-The borrower isn’t responsible for paying interest that accrues on subsidized loans while they are enrolled at-least half time, during the grace period, and during qualifying periods of deferment or forbearance. | There is a borrowing limit on Direct Subsidized student loans and not all students will qualify for subsidized loans, since they are need-based. |
+Undergrads may apply for Direct Subsidized student loans.
+Interest does not accrue while students are enrolled at-least half time, during the grace period, and during qualifying periods of deferment or forbearance.
+Not all students qualify for Direct Subsidized student loans, which are need-based.
+Borrowing limits also apply.

-There are deferment and forbearance options if borrowers run into financial difficulty during repayment. | Depending on the type of loan interest may accrue during periods of deferment or forbearance. | Borrowers have access to federal repayment plans, including income-driven repayment plans. |
+Deferment and forbearance options are available to borrowers who run into financial difficulty during repayment.
+Depending on the type of loan, interest may accrue during periods of deferment or forbearance.

-Fixed interest rates that are generally lower than interest rates on private student loans. | |
+Fixed interest rates are generally lower than interest rates on private student loans.

-Borrowers have the option to pursue federal loan forgiveness through programs like Public Service Loan Forgiveness. |
+Borrowers may pursue federal loan forgiveness through programs like Public Service Loan Forgiveness.

 The CARES Act and Federal Student Loans